Attribute-based access control

 It is also possible to use SKIP and LIMIT to paginate the results.

-The following example lists the auth rules as commands:
+The following example shows the auth rules as commands output, which can be used to recreate the auth rules:

 SHOW AUTH RULES AS COMMANDS;